- Availability: Available now

-We come to your tents at 5:00 am with a hot coca tea to wake you up and enjoy the great morning view with the sunrise over the sakantay mountain, after 5 minutes we provide you with warm water in buckets so you may washed up and wake up in a better way, then we give bewteen 30 to 40 minutes to pack essentials and then have breakfast for another 30 minutes.
+We come to your tents at 5:00 am. with a hot coca tea or coffee to you wake up in a better mood. five minutes later, we provide you with lukewarm water in buckets so you may washed up and wake and get ready for another magical day.

-Following we start ascending on the lares trek for four hours through a stretch with amazing views of the blue lagoon, with andean geese, andean gulls and wild ducks inside it and imponent snowy mountains around us; upon our arrival to the Silver Cross mountain pass we will stay astonished due to the incredible 360 degrees view of the Colque Cruz glacier and the mountains around it.
+Upon our arrival to the Colquecruz Pass, we will stay astonished due to the incredible 360 degrees view of the Colque Cruz glacier and the rugged mountains around it.

-On the mountain pass our guide will share interesting facts about the lares trek, the glaciers and lagoons while we enjoy a sandwich and hot drinks provided by our porters, later we descend for two hours through an region crowded of green bluish lagoons towards our lunch spot; where our team will be waiting with cooled drinks and a delicious buffet lunch.
+On the mountain pass our guide will share interesting facts about the Lares Trek, the glaciers and lagoons; while we enjoy a sandwich and hot drinks provided by our porters.
+We descend for one hour to our lunch spot; Here our team will be waiting with cooled drinks and a rewarding buffet lunch.

 DAY 3: Cancha Cancha Hamlet-Huaran- Aguas Calientes

-After woken you up get ready to enjoy the amazing sunrise on this typical andean hamlet crowded by snowy mountains, llamas, alpacas and stone mud houses thatched, following we will enjoy our nutritious breakfast to then hike downhill for four hours towards the village of Huaran; along the way we will be see large crops of potatoes, corn, fava beans, cabbage, carrots, beetrots due this area is known as the bready basket of Cusco.
+After woken you up; get ready to enjoy the amazing sunrise on this typical andean hamlet, crowded by snowy mountains, llamas, alpacas and thatched stone houses.
+After a yummy breakfast we hike downhill for four hours towards the town of Huaran.
+Along the way we will see large crops of potatoes, corn, fava beans, cabbage, carrots, beetroots and much more.
+That is why, this area inside the sacred valley of the Incas, is known as the breadbasket of Cusco.

-Upon our arrival to to our lunch area our team will be waiting with cooled fruit juice and a buffet lunch, following our lares trek program we will catch our private van for 40 minutes to the train station at Ollantaytambo to catch our panoramic train class called vistadome at 15:48 pm that will drive us for one hour and 45 minutes to Machu Picchu town.
+Upon our arrival to to our lunch area, our team will be waiting with cooled fruit juice and a buffet lunch.
+Following with our Lares Trek journey, we will catch our private van for 40 minutes to the train station at Ollantaytambo. here we board our Vistadome panoramic train at 15:48 pm.
+This ride to Aguas Calientes takes one hour and 45 minutes.

-Once in the town of Aguas Calientes we can say “the lares trek is done”, your guide will accommodate you at your hotel, coordinate dinner time and plan the next day at Machu Picchu.
+Once at Machu Picchu town we can say “The Lares Trek to Machu Picchu is done”.
+Your guide will drop of you at you hotel, coordinate dinner time and plan the next day at Machu Picchu.

-** Perfect itinerary on the lares trek to delight on a slow a steady pace the sacred valley food crops and the views from the panoramic train on their way to Machu Picchu town or Aguas Calientes
+** Perfect itinerary on the Lares Trek to delight on a slow a steady pace; the sacred valley crops and the views from the panoramic train on their way to Aguas Calientes

 Day 4: Aguas Calientes-Machu Picchu- Cusco